-Many of the themes above highlight the considerable potential of extended training.
-Firstly, this could incorporate greater variety in training experiences, widening insight into different patient populations and their geographical and social environments, and how these factors shape the work of a GP.
+Many of the themes in the results section highlight the considerable potential of extended training.
+First, this could incorporate greater variety in training experiences, widening insight into different patient populations and their geographical and social environments, and how these factors shape the work of a GP.
 A mix of placements in contrasting practices could achieve this, preparing trainees to care for a complex and diverse range of patients and deliver holistic care.
-Placements in primary care outside practices could also help broaden experience of care provision in other settings, as well as understanding of NHS infrastructure, financing, management and planning services, filling some of the perceived gaps in training and facilitating cross-sector working and collaboration.
+Placements in primary care outside practices could also help broaden experience of care provision in other settings, as well as understanding of NHS infrastructure, financing, management, and planning services, filling some of the perceived gaps in training and facilitating cross-sector working and collaboration.
 GPs can expect to work across a variety of settings and broader experience will help them prepare for this and develop a flexible approach to work.
-It is important, however, to be mindful that patient continuity emerged as a strong theme here, consistent with other research showing this as a 'core value' of GP work18 and essential to those considering a GP career, 19 and this should feature in planning extended training, with agreed minimum placement lengths.
-Secondly, extended training could give greater opportunities for GPs to learn the full scope of the role and develop business and leadership skills before the end of training, ultimately producing professionals ready for the wide-ranging demands of the GP role as well as supporting the development of generalist, transferable competencies, seen to be essential for tomorrow's doctors. ^{7,8,14} Given the findings about varied opportunities in management and leadership, practices could be supported in ways to involve and mentor trainees in specific roles and activities so that longer training improves preparedness of the workforce as well as enhances individual careers.
-Making a leadership project e.g. quality improvement, a recommended or even mandatory part of GP training, could be a way to ensure all trainees are engaged in such opportunities and develop an approach to lifelong learning.
+However, it is important to be mindful that patient continuity emerged as a strong theme here, consistent with other research showing this as a 'core value' of GP work and essential to those considering a GP career.18 Therefore this should feature in planning extended training, with agreed minimum placement lengths.

+Second, extended training could give